Know in one minute about galangal

 Side effect of galangal

 A research study supported that a high dosage (more than 2000 mg/kg) of galangal may cause weakness, goosebumps, and lack of muscle control or coordination.
 Moreover, it also causes fear of gaining weight, excessive urination, diarrhea, coma, and even death in animals.
-Whereas, these side effects of galangal on humans is still needed research (25).
+Whereas, these side effects of galangal on humans are still needed research (25).

 1. Risk of organ damage